 1 Michelin Star Restaurants in London

-46 Michelin star restaurants with one star managed to keep their star from before while 7 incredible restaurants clinched their first star for the first time.
+49 Michelin star restaurants with one star managed to keep their star from before while 7 incredible restaurants have been added to the list.

 Existing 1 Michelin Star Restaurants